arsendovlatyan/gevorg.github.com/_posts/2004-09-01-ysu-bachlor.md

 layout: post
 ---
 Studied Yerevan State University, faculty of Informatics and Applied Mathematics and got bachelor's degree.
-During that time developed many versions of web crawler localized for armenian web pages.
+During that time developed few versions of web crawler localized for armenian web pages.

 ## The first version of crawler